 - Go to the Labour Department office

-- Submit the form with the labour inspector
+- Submit the form to the labour inspector

 - Explain your complaint and provide any documents if you got

 After investigating the complaint, the Labour Department will try its best to resolve the issue without referring it to court.
-The Department will contact the employer and request for proofs and documents if necessary.
-If a resolution cannot be reached, the case will be referred to Labour Court.
+The Department will contact the employer and request proof and documents if necessary.
+The case will be referred to Labour Court if a resolution cannot be reached.

 How to A Submit Labour Complaint to NHRC

 Another option is to complain to the National Human Rights Committee (NHRC).

 NHRC is established for the protection and promotion of human rights for everyone, subject to the jurisdiction of the State of Qatar (citizens, residents, and transit travellers).
 Those who feel their rights are violated may file a complaint to the NHRC to take necessary action.

 You can make a complaint to NHRC using the below options: